Oceans and the Carbon Cycle

 Stop and Think

-B. The amount of CO2 in the atmosphere to increase
+- The amount of CO2 in the atmosphere would increase/decrease.